Copy and paste the following sample content for your own use with schools/LEAS

 [Insert LEA or CBO name] pre-K 4 teachers are participating in the 2019 Early Development Instrument (EDI) collection, joining DC teachers who serve nearly 5,000 pre-K 4 students in creating powerful early childhood data.
-Explore the last round of EDI data at raisedc.org/ourchildren, let us know if we can support you at: email@example.com.
-[School/center point of contact: you can also add your contact here]
+Explore the last round of EDI data at raisedc.org/ourchildren, and let us know if we can support you at: firstname.lastname@example.org.
+[School/center point of contact: You can also add your contact here]

 Announcement Option 2:

-When you complete the Early Development Instrument (EDI) checklist in early 2019, you are helping to create powerful early childhood data that can change community conditions for young children and families.
+When you complete the Early Development Instrument (EDI) checklist in early 2019, you are helping to provide powerful early childhood data that can change community conditions for young children and families.
 The EDI data is unique as it: